2017 October: Looong day walk to the Totem Pole in Wollemi National Park, NSW, Australia

 Distance & time we took from Newnes to the Totem Pole

 One-way: 25 km; 9 hours

 - Road/firetrail: 17 km; 4 hrs 30 mins

 - Disused road/track, some sections indistinct: 1.5 km; 40 mins

 - Scrub bashing: 6 km; 4 hrs

-- The return leg: It took us much longer, 11 hrs 40 minutes, slowed down by Neilson who developed minor injuries on his toes and leg.
+Return leg: It is longer, 11 hrs 40 minutes (slowed down by Neilson who developed minor injuries on his toes and leg)